5 recommended OTC drugs

 If any of these signs appear, consult a doctor — OTC treatment is not enough:

-• Severe difficulty swallowing or breathing
+• Significant difficulty swallowing or breathing

 • Large, painful cervical lymphadenopathy